intel/llvm/sycl/doc/DeviceGlobal.md

 image contains each kernel.
 However, this semantic makes the implementation less efficient, especially on FPGA targets.

-By contrast, the `device_image_life` property changes the semantic of a device global variable such that the user must understand which device image contains each kernel, which is difficult to reason about.
+By contrast, the `device_image_scope` property changes the semantic of a device global variable such that the user must understand which device image contains each kernel, which is difficult to reason about.
 For example, changing the value of a specialization constant may cause a kernel to be recompiled into a